 Xylocopa are most active in the period of mid-late spring to early summer when they’re looking for suitable mates and nesting sites.

-Measuring 1/2 to 1 inch in length, there are numerous variations to their colorings, many with black and yellow or black and orange markings.
+Measuring half to one inch in length, there are numerous variations to their colorings, many with black and yellow or black and orange markings.
 They have shiny, smooth abdomens, black in color with females often displaying metallic tones.

 And there are some that have iridescent wings, as well as species with bright blue or chartreuse body hair.